CannabisData/cannabisdata/docs/CONTRIBUTING.md

 ### 2. Setting your account credentials <a name="setting-your-account-credentials"></a>

 Creating your credentials is often the most time consuming, yet important, part of installation.
 Once you have appropriately set all of your credentials, then you will be off to the races, safely and securely.
-Currently, Cannlytics expects a [Firebase account](https://console.firebase.google.com/) and a Firebase project, so [creating a Firebase project](https://firebase.google.com/docs/projects/learn-more) is often a good place to begin.
+Currently, Cannabis Data expects a [Firebase account](https://console.firebase.google.com/) and a Firebase project, so [creating a Firebase project](https://firebase.google.com/docs/projects/learn-more) is often a good place to begin.

 2.1.
 First, create an `.env` file at the project's root.